madjugglers/pattern-book/chapters/02_hello.md

-# Hello Madison Club Passers and Friends!
+# Hello Club Passers and Friends!

 Welcome to the *Madison Area Jugglers' Pattern Book*, a collection of patterns for intermediate to advanced passers.
 These patterns are part of our juggling repertoire.